-A doctor will normally aim to treat the root cause, such as a virus or other infections.
-Antibiotics will be prescribed if the pleurisy is a result of a bacterial infection.
+Treatment of pleurisy focuses on resolving the cause, such as a virus or other infections.
+Antibiotics will be prescribed if the inflammation is a result of a bacterial infection.

-In some cases, a patient may need to have fluid drained out of the pleural cavity via a tube inserted into the chest.
+In some cases, an individual may need to have fluid drained from the pleural cavity through a tube that is inserted into the chest.

-Pain can be treated with aspirin, ibuprofen, or non-steroidal anti-inflammatory drugs (NSAIDs).
-In some severe cases, prescription pain and cough medicines may be used, including codeine-based cough syrups.
+Pain can be managed with aspirin, ibuprofen, or non-steroidal anti-inflammatory drugs (NSAIDs).
+In severe cases, prescription pain and cough medicines may be used, including codeine-based cough syrups.

 A blockage in the blood vessel that runs from the heart to the lungs is called a pulmonary embolism.
 The person with pleurisy may be placed on blood thinners if the physician diagnoses a pulmonary embolism.